RediSearch/RediSearch/docs/docs/administration/extensions.md

   /* Extension specific token flags that can be examined later by the scoring function */ RSTokenFlags flags;
 } RSToken;
 ```

 ## The scoring function API

-A scoring function receives each document being evaluated by the query, for final ranking.
-It has access to all the query terms that brought up the document,and to metadata about the
-document such as its a-priory score, length, etc.
+For the final ranking, the scoring function analyzes each document retrieved by the query, taking into account not only the terms that triggered the document's retrieval but also metadata like its prior score, length, and so on.

-Since the scoring function is evaluated per each document, potentially millions of times, and since
+Since the scoring function is evaluated for each document, potentially millions of times, and since
-redis is single threaded - it is important that it works as fast as possible and be heavily optimized.
+redis is single threaded, it is important that it works as fast as possible and be heavily optimized.

-A scoring function is applied to each potential result (per document) and is implemented with the following signature:
+A scoring function is applied to each potential result for each document and is implemented with the following signature:

 ```c
 double MyScoringFunction(RSScoringFunctionCtx *ctx, RSIndexResult *res,
                                     RSDocumentMetadata *dmd, double minScore);
 ```

-RSScoringFunctionCtx is a context that implements some helper methods.
+`RSScoringFunctionCtx` is a context that implements some helper methods.

-RSIndexResult is the result information - containing the document id, frequency, terms, and offsets.
+`RSIndexResult` is the result information containing the document id, frequency, terms, and offsets.

-RSDocumentMetadata is an object holding global information about the document, such as its a-priory score.
+`RSDocumentMetadata` is an object holding global information about the document, such as its presumptive score.

-minSocre is the minimal score that will yield a result that will be relevant to the search.
-It can be used to stop processing mid-way of before we even start.
+`minScore` is the minimal score that will yield a result that is relevant to the search.
+It can be used to stop processing midway or before or even before it starts.

-The return value of the function is double representing the final score of the result.
+The return value of the function is a `double` representing the final score of the result.
 Returning 0 causes the result to be counted, but if there are results with a score greater than 0, they will appear above it.
-To completely filter out a result and not count it in the totals, the scorer should return the special value `RS_SCORE_FILTEROUT` (which is internally set to negative infinity, or -1/0).
+To completely filter out a result and not count it in the totals, the scorer should return the special value `RS_SCORE_FILTEROUT`, which is internally set to negative infinity, or -1/0.

 ### RSScoringFunctionCtx

 This is an object containing the following members:

-* **void *privdata**: a pointer to an object set by the extension on initialization time.
+* `void *privdata`: a pointer to an object set by the extension on initialization time.
-* **RSPayload payload**: A Payload object set either by the query expander or the client.
+* `RSPayload payload*`: A Payload object set either by the query expander or the client.
-* **int GetSlop(RSIndexResult *res)**: A callback method that yields the total minimal distance between the query terms.
-This can be used to prefer results where the "slop" is smaller and the terms are nearer to each other.
+* `int GetSlop(RSIndexResult *res)*`: A callback method that yields the total minimal distance between the query terms.
+This can be used to prefer results where the slop is smaller and the terms are nearer to each other.

 ### RSIndexResult

 This is an object holding the information about the current result in the index, which is an aggregate of all the terms that resulted in the current document being considered a valid result.

-See redisearch.h for details
+See `redisearch.h` for details.

 ### RSDocumentMetadata

 This is an object describing global information, unrelated to the current query, about the document being evaluated by the scoring function.

 ## Example query expander